Trudigard/OsloSectional/README.md

 # OsloSectional
 Oslo Sectional Aerosol Model

-## Suggested names
-Keywords: Oslo-Stockholm, Nordic, Flexible, Sectional, Aerosol, Bin, Adaptable Name suggestions: FANCY (Full Aerosol And Not too much ChemistrY/Flexible Aerosol model of the Nordic CommunitY/...), BRO, CAM (Christinas Aerosol Model :D), TAM (THE Aerosol Model), GOAT (Greatest Of all Aerosol Tools), MIST, MOSS, OSCAR (Oslo-Stockholm Community Aerosol R..)

 ## config
 Contains configuration files for the sectional aerosol model that are used/executed during the build process.
 More information in the [config documentation](config/CONFIG.md)

 ## src_osloaero and src_cam
-These folders contain files from OsloAero and CAM that have been slightly changed to make the oslo_sectional code run.
+These folders contain files from OsloAero and CAM that have been changed to make the oslo_sectional code run.
 However, this should only be a temporary fix to avoid changing CAM code at this stage.

 ## src
 The oslo_sectional source code.